Home

 But it was not until the 1930s, and the reign of Chairman Mao Tse Tung, that Chinese medicine began to spread throughout the world.
 At first, most of the attention was focused on acupuncture, which, in the 1970s, was declared to be a viable cure for over 40 diseases by the World Health Organization.

 As viable as acupuncture might be, the idea of being pierced with long needles isn’t for everyone.
-So the needle-free alternative of acupressure, combining the principals of acupuncture with elements of Shiatsu and Reflexology, emerged.
-Today, the treatment method now known as acupressure is one of the most popular ways to heal pain and illness in the world.
+So a needle-free alternative, combining the principals of acupuncture with elements of Shiatsu and Reflexology, emerged.

-What to Expect from Your Acupressure Treatment
+What to Expect from Your Treatment

-As with all massage treatments, your session will take place in private, in a quiet, relaxing room.
 However, an acupressure session is a little different than a typical massage session, because what happens during your treatment depends largely on what you are hoping to accomplish in the first place.

-Before your treatment begins, you will consult with your massage technician about the issues you are experiencing and your desired outcome.
-Our Power Therapeutic Massage therapists are highly skilled and intuitive, and understand how to work with your energy field as well as your physical body.
 Whether you are looking for relief from migraine headaches or menstrual pain, or a cure for nausea, your therapist will work with you to help you achieve your goals.

-You do not need to undress for an acupressure treatment, as no oil will be used, and much of the work will be done on your hands and/or feet.
 Your therapist will consult the acupressure points hand chart as well as his or her own intuition and experience as he or she applies soothing pressure.
 Other areas of your body may also be involved.

 You may notice an immediate sense of relief the moment your therapist touches the "right spot".
 Perhaps the best part is that you will be able to recreate this effect on your own, whenever you need to, once you learn how during your session.

-What Others are Saying about Acupressure
+What Others are Saying

 "Pressure on the extra 1 acupuncture point increases sedation and decreases stress, according to recent research."